 5 – Ezvid

-Ezvid is another open-sourced but more intuitive game recording program.
+Ezvid is another open-sourced but more intuitive free screen recorder for Windows game recording.
 Although ezvid doesn’t offer an option for the output file and destination, it ensures a more comprehensive recording process by offering a video information editor, instant facecam and speech synthesis feature, screen drawing tool and basic editing functions.
 Since its release in 2011, it has released upgraded in nearly 60 times and been used for creating millions of videos online.
 Unfortunately, it only supports screen recording a game clip at 45 minutes long at a time.